zzzprojects/docs/entityframework.net/pages/model/complex-type.md

 ---
 PermaID: 1000127
 Title: Entity Framework ComplexType Data Annotations
 MetaDescription: Unlock the power of Entity Framework by using the ComplexType Data Annotations.
-Learn what a complex type and how to specify this attribute is.
+Learn what a complex type is and how to specify this attribute.
-LastMod: 2023-02-24
+LastMod: 2025-06-17
 Tags: code-first fluent-api data-annotations
 ---